yucordova/yucordova/README.md

 💡 Passionate about technology, science, business.
 I love contribute to building tools to solve social and development problems through technology.

-🫧 Experience in frontend development using HTML, CSS, JavaScript, MySql, Python, mobile app development in SAP, and much more.
+🫧 Experience in frontend development using CSS, JavaScript, MySql, Python, mobile app development in SAP, and much more.

 🖇️ Connect with me to explore collaborations!